metaplex-foundation/docs/docs/01-programs/02-candy-machine/05-candy-guards.md

 There is a large set of guards to choose from and each of them can be activated and configured at will.

-We’ll touch on an all available guards later in this documentation but let’s go through a few examples here to illustrate that.
+We’ll touch on all available guards later in this documentation but let’s go through a few examples here to illustrate that.

 - When the **Start Date** guard is enabled, minting will be forbidden before the preconfigured date.
 There is also an **End Date** guard to forbid minting after a given date.
 - When the **Sol Payment** guard is enabled, the minting wallet will have to pay a configured amount to a configured destination wallet.
 Similar guards exist for paying with tokens or NFTs of a specific collection.
 - The **Token Gate** and **NFT Gate** guards restrict minting to certain token holders and NFT holders respectively.
 - The **Allow List** guard only allows minting if the wallet is part of a predefined list of wallets.
 Kind of like a guest list for minting.

 As you can see, each guard takes care of one responsibility and one responsibility only which makes them composable.
 In other words, you can pick and choose the guards your need to create your perfect Candy Machine.